 All Tier 4 students are expected to bring both their BRP/visa and passport to the Deanery Office for scanning onto CamSIS as soon as possible after arrival.

-Also, one of your responsibilities as a Tier 4 student is to come to the Deanery Office at the beginning of each term to sign your monitoring sheet.
+Also, for those not on the "pilot scheme", one of your responsibilities as a Tier 4 student is to come to the Deanery Office at the beginning of each term to sign your monitoring sheet.
 This confirms to both the ISO and the UKVI that you are currently engaged with your studies, and that all the contact details we currently hold are up-to-date (Cambridge/residential address and telephone number).

 DCSA (Darwin College Students Association)